Centella Asiatica as a gift in the cart!

 B Decyl glucoside 14,00

-C Lactic acid As required
+C Lactic acid As needed

-C IPA (isopropyl alcohol) As required
+C IPA (isopropyl alcohol) As needed

 C Pine essential oil 0,50